Gastroenterology Fellowship Program

 The program curriculum is designed to provide fellows with training and experience that will demonstrate competency in the following areas:

 Mountain Vista equips the fellowship program with high-quality facilities and access to advanced technologies required to deliver a first-class training experience.

-- Designated conference rooms with teaching aids — including video conferencing and other technologies.
+- Designated conference rooms with teaching aids match main— including video conferencing and other technologies.

 - Resident lounge, with full access to cafeteria food services.